vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-#### Agreement fields and their usage in the Vipps MobilePay app
+#### Agreement fields and their usage in the Vipps or MobilePay app

 * `pricing`: Price of the subscription.
 * `interval`: Describes how often the user will be charged.
 * `productName`: A short description of the subscription.
-Will be displayed as the agreement name in the Vipps MobilePay app.
+Will be displayed as the agreement name in the Vipps or MobilePay app.
 * `productDescription`: More details about the subscription.
 Optional field.
 * `merchantAgreementUrl`: URL where you will send the customer to view/manage their subscription.
 See [Merchant agreement URL](#merchant-agreement-url).